Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Experience

 \subsection{Practical Usages}

-\paragraph{Algorithm teams.} Algorithm teams are dedicated to continuously integrating new innovations into the existing LLM training pipeline.
-They employ \sysname{} to verify that submitted training jobs meet the expected training throughput.
-By leveraging \sysname{}, algorithm teams can identify and resolve slowdown anomalies caused by elementary inefficient code, without requiring intervention from the infrastructure team. \paragraph{Infrastructure team.} The infrastructure team is committed to optimizing GPU kernel libraries, training frameworks, and parallel backbones.
-With \sysname{}’s lightweight logging system, the infrastructure team can gather sufficient runtime data to analyze submitted jobs and identify new optimization opportunities.
-Anomalies caused by codebase modifications that cannot be resolved by the algorithm team are ultimately routed to the infrastructure team. \paragraph{Operations team.} The operations team is responsible for maintaining the stability of all low-level resources.
-When a training job is terminated due to low-level issues, the operations team queries intra-kernel tracing information provided by \sysname{}.
-This allows them to identify the faulty machine without requiring a fully comprehensive test.
+By leveraging \sysname{}, algorithm teams can independently identify and resolve regression anomalies caused by inefficient code without requiring intervention from the infrastructure team.
+With \sysname{}’s lightweight logging, the infrastructure team also collects sufficient runtime data to analyze submitted jobs and independently discover new optimization opportunities.
+Only regression anomalies that cannot be resolved by algorithm teams are routed to the infrastructure team.
+Overall, the frequency of collaboration on recurrent regressions, such as unnecessary synchronizations, decreased by 63.5\% within a one-week deployment, accelerating model evolution for algorithm teams and allowing the infrastructure team to focus more on system optimization.